In this article

 5. Sales enablement tools such as Showpad or Highspot provide resources for sales training and content management.
 These tools can be used to train sales teams on the SPICED methodology and provide them with the necessary resources for effective implementation.

-Showpad boosts SPICED sales framework
+Showpad boosts SPICED framework

 5. Project management software, such as Asana or Trello, can assist in organizing and tracking the implementation of SPICED across sales teams.
 They are useful for establishing milestones, assigning tasks, and monitoring the progress of SPICED integration.